abpframework/abp/docs/en/Emailing.md

 * **from**: You can set this as the first argument to set a sender email address.
 If not provided, the default sender address is used (see the email settings below).
 * **isBodyHtml**: Indicates whether the email body may contain HTML tags. **Default: true**.

+> `IEmailSender` is the suggested way to send emails, since it makes your code provider independent.

 #### MailMessage

 In addition to primitive parameters, you can pass a **standard `MailMessage` object** ([see](https://docs.microsoft.com/en-us/dotnet/api/system.net.mail.mailmessage)) to the `SendAsync` method to set more options, like adding attachments.